Article I – Name

 Article VI – Officers

 Section 1.
 General.
 The officers of the Association shall be President, First Vice President, Second Vice President, and Secretary-Treasurer.
 Such officers shall be elected biennually by the members of the association.
-If the First Vice-President represents a member located East of the Mississippi River, then the Second Vice-President shall represent a member located West of the Mississippi River.
-If he First Vice-President represents a member located West of the Mississippi River, then the Second Vice-President shall represent a member locate East of the Mississippi River.

 The membership may, by a two thirds vote, create other offices as they deem necessary, and prescribe qualifications, terms, duties, and powers of such offices created.
 Any officer may be removed by a two thirds vote of the total number of directors.
 All officers, with the exception of the Secretary-Treasurer, shall serve without remuneration, except for expenses incurred on behalf of the Association, which must be approved by the Board of Directors.